chrplr/PCBS-LexicalDecision/README.md

 Lexical Decision Experiment
 ===========================

+(Note: This document is accessible in a nice format at http://chrplr.github.io/PCBS-LexicalDecision)

 The aim of this project was to create a psycholinguistics experiment implementing a [lexical decision task](https://en.wikipedia.org/wiki/Lexical_decision_task) in the visual modality.

 The experiment consists in a succession of trials in which a written stimulus is displayed on the screen and the participant must indicate, by pressing one of two response keys, if this stimulus is a word or not.
 The response time is recorded.